IgorTheLight/CorsixsModStudio/README.md

 * Corsix's Mod Studio - FAILING

 # Licence
-I wasn't able to find yet any information about licencing
+I wasn't able to find any information about licencing yet

-# You help would be very appreciated!
+# Your help would be very appreciated!